 An investigation of the Christian doctrine of God in its biblical foundations and its historical development, with particular attention to the life of God as Trinity and to the relationship between God and the world.
 Specific topics may include the relationship between transcendence and immanence, the efficacy of natural theology, the impassibility and immutability of God, the character of divine foreknowledge and providence, the nature of divine "personhood" and the debate over "social trinitarianism", and the relationship between equality and order among the divine persons.
+Prerequisite: Minimum grade of C in THEO 240 or 251 or 252.

-THEO 342 Jesus Christ: Savior and Lord
+THEO 342 Jesus Christ: Savior and Lord 3

 This course will offer students a theological portrait of the person and work of Jesus Christ.
 We will consider Jesus as both mediator of revelation, creation and reconciliation and lord of culture and history.
 This goal will be accomplished through a consideration of the central Christological (person of Christ) and soteriological (work of Christ) doctrines of the Christian faith: their historical development, theological coherence and cultural significance.
+Prerequisite: Minimum grade of C in THEO 240 or 251 or 252.